 6 billion devices are connected to the internet — lights, teddy bears, refrigerators.
 Although some of the 6 billion devices are trivial the larger idea of connecting the physical and digital world is incredibly exciting.

-The most potential of connected devices lies in emotional experiences.
-After all it’s emotional experiences that humans seek most, we find equilibrium connecting with one another (See Yuval Noah Harari on gossiping).
+The highest potential of connected devices lies in emotional experiences.
+After all its emotional experiences that humans seek, we find equilibrium connecting with one another (See Yuval Noah Harari on gossiping).
 Connecting is what the internet already does — it connects us to information (Google), movies and entertainment (Netflix), and hundreds of millions of products(Amazon), news (Twitter), but it’s weak in the realm of connecting humans to feelings.
-Thus, I was curious to explore how the IoT can enable emotive experiences over long distance.
+Thus, I was curious to explore how might IoT enable emotive experiences over long distance.

 How to a send a feeling…